camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ### Subscribing to tasks using a job worker

-In order to implement service tasks of a process model, you can write code that subscribes to the workflow engine.
+To implement service tasks of a process model, you can write code that subscribes to the workflow engine.
 In essence, you will write some glue code that is called whenever a service task is reached (which internally creates a job, hence the name).

 **Glue code in Java:**